Hamdard University: History

 Hamdard University was established on 9 October 1991, by a provisional act of the Sindh Assembly.
 The founding chancellor, Hakim Said, had been long advocating for the establishment of private-sector higher education learning institutions.
 He received the university's charter from then-President Ghulam Ishaq Khan in a solemn ceremony.
 The university is named after Said's philanthropy and education lobby organisation, the Hamdard Foundation.

 An area of about 178 acres was earmarked at Madinat al-Hikmah: "a City of Education, Science, and Culture" in Bund Murad neighborhood of Gadap Town in Karachi.

 Stretching over an area of 350 acres, Madinat al-Hikmah includes, in addition to the establishments of the university, Hamdard Garden, sports stadium, Hamdard Public School and college, operating as its earliest institutions, imparting education from primary to higher secondary level, and Bait al-Hikmah library.
 The Institute of Education & Social Sciences (HIESS) and College of Eastern Medicine (HACEM) were among the earliest institutions established.
-The other institutions that appeared in the later stages include Hamdard College of Medicine & Dentistry (HCM&D), Hamdard Institute of Management Sciences (HIMS), Hamdard Institute of Engineering Technology (HIET), Faculty of Engineering Sciences and Technology (FEST), Usman Institute of Technology (UIT), Hafiz Mohammad Ilyas Institute of Pharmacology & Herbal Sciences, Hamdard School of Law (HSL), Hamdard Institute of Pharmaceutical Sciences (HIPS), Bait al-Hikmah Institute of Research, and Regional CISCO Networking Academy.
+The other institutions that appeared in the later stages include Hamdard College of Medicine & Dentistry (HCM&D), Hamdard Institute of Management Sciences (HIMS), Hamdard Institute of Engineering Technology (HIET), Faculty of Engineering Sciences and Technology (FEST), Usman Institute of Technology (UIT), Hamdard School of Law (HSL), Hamdard Institute of Pharmaceutical Sciences (HIPS), Bait al-Hikmah Institute of Research, and Regional CISCO Networking Academy.

 In 1996, the first city campus of the university was established at Adamjee Nagar.
 Later on, another city campus operating weekend and evening programs was started in PECHS, Karachi.
 The number of campuses increased with the establishment of Islamabad and Faisalabad campuses in 1998 and 2000 respectively.
 During the period, five Lahore-, Islamabad- and Karachi-based organisations, imparting professional education, became affiliated with the university.